Unipisa/OpenFL-XAI/Illustrative_Example.md

 with open("./global_models/interpretable_rules.txt","w") as file: file.write(rules)
 ```
 To gain an understanding of the model's global interpretability, we can determine the number of rules using the **get_number_of_rules()** method.
-For a comprehensive view of all the rules within the rule base, we save the output of **\_\_str\_\_()** to a text file, where the antecedents, consequents and weights imported from files to initialize the model are formatted in an intelligible manner.
+For a comprehensive view of all the rules within the rule base, we save the output of **\_\_str\_\_()** to a text file, where the antecedents, consequents and weights employed to initialize the model are formatted in an intelligible manner.

 #### Predict